Email FacebookTwitterMenu burgerClose thin

 A pen and a calculator sit on top of a 1040 tax form.

-When assets held within the trust are liquidated and distributed to beneficiaries, those transactions may trigger a combination of income and capital gains taxes.
+When assets held within an irrevocable trust are liquidated and distributed to beneficiaries, those transactions may trigger a combination of income and capital gains taxes.

 Income Taxes